Note

 To open a remote SSH session from your local machine, see Open SSH session from remote shell.

-You may see the following message in the container logs:
+You might see the following message in the container logs:

 2019-04-08T14:07:56.641002476Z "-" - - [08/Apr/2019:14:07:56 +0000] "GET /robots933456.txt HTTP/1.1" 404 415 "-" "-"

-You can safely ignore this message. /robots933456.txt is a dummy URL path that App Service uses to check if the container is capable of serving requests.
-A 404 response simply indicates that the path doesn't exist, but it lets App Service know that the container is healthy and ready to respond to requests.
+You can safely ignore this message. /robots933456.txt is a dummy URL path.
+App Service uses it to check if the container is capable of serving requests.
+A "404" error response indicates that the path doesn't exist, and it signals to App Service that the container is healthy and ready to respond to requests.